We take a closer look at what the 38-year-old used for fuel before, during and after his Boston victory.

 “It was a magical and meaningful day for Americans, and I’m so honored and thrilled to have had that opportunity to come in first,” Keflezighi said.
 “I tried to take that metaphor and extrapolate, and I gave [Boston] Meb Strong.”

-In the days since he’s certainly earned his right to extra helpings of dessert, “I’ve been eating a lot of sweets since a week ago,” Keflezighi laughs.
+In the days after that race, he earned his right to extra helpings of dessert, “I’ve been eating a lot of sweets,” Keflezighi said about a week after the race.
 “I indulge myself with dessert and I have a very, very sweet tooth.
 I’ll probably keep this up for one more week and then I’ll be back to my strict diet.”

 That strict diet.
 Marathon training demands an incredible amount of energy from the body, but at the same time racing weight is a key issue.
 Fuel is a matter of balance: a runner needs enough to perform at an optimum level without adding any extra weight to tow around for 26.2 miles.
 For Keflezighi, food is fuel.